Skip to Main Content

 How the U.S Bank Visa Platinum compares to other balance transfer cards

-The U.S. Bank Visa Platinum card has one of the longest intro APR periods on both purchases and balance transfers out there, but depending on your long-term needs, it may not be the best option.
+The U.S. Bank Visa Platinum card has extended intro APR periods on both purchases and balance transfers, but depending on your long-term needs, it may not be the best option.
 Here are other competing balance transfer cards you can consider.

 Image of U.S. Bank Visa® Platinum Card